goalie-jay/cathode/README.md

 ### Prerequisites

-*   Just install the runtime
+*   Basically just download the runtime

 ### Installing the Language Runtime

-To get started, download the latest release from the [releases page](https://github.com/[rocky-horror]/cathode/releases) and follow the installation instructions.
+~~To get started, download the latest release from the [releases page](https://github.com/rocky-horror/cathode/releases) and follow the installation instructions~~
+^ You would be able to do that if releases existed yet.
+They don't because the language is incomplete and unstable, so you'll have to compile the interpreter to use it

 ## Code Examples